Build queries with LINQ (.NET language-integrated query)

-In Microsoft Dynamics CRM 2011 and Microsoft Dynamics CRM Online, you can use .NET Language-Integrated Query (LINQ) to write queries.
+You can use .NET Language-Integrated Query (LINQ) to write queries in Microsoft Dynamics 365 (online & on-premises).
 You can use the OrganizationServiceContext class or a deriving class created by the CrmSvcUtil tool to write LINQ queries that access the SOAP endpoint (Organization.svc).
-The OrganizationServiceContext class contains an underlying LINQ query provider that translates LINQ queries from Microsoft Visual C# or Microsoft Visual Basic .NET syntax into the query API used by Microsoft Dynamics CRM.
+The OrganizationServiceContext class contains an underlying LINQ query provider that translates LINQ queries from Microsoft Visual C# or Microsoft Visual Basic .NET syntax into the query API used by Microsoft Dynamics 365.

 In This Section